-12 Can it be held that recurrent discretionary incentive compensation has become a mandatory contractual entitlement?
+13 Can it be held that recurrent discretionary incentive compensation has become a mandatory contractual entitlement?
+Is this rebuttable?

 In general, no. If a fixed amount is routinely paid regardless of the achievements or performance of employees, however, such amount may possibly be deemed a mandatory contractual entitlement.
+If it is deemed a mandatory contractual entitlement, an employer can discontinue it: